earaya/clearn/README.md

 ## What?

-Samples and excercises from "The C Programming Language".
+Samples and exercises from "The C Programming Language".
 I've annotated the code (with comments) to explain and expound on some of the more interesting points of C.

 ## How?